 An intricate system for controlling six gates, with a "failsafe" system.

 The site is critical enough that having one controller be responsible for all six gates was unwise.

 Therefore, three separate controllers were installed to operate just two gates each.
 In the even any one controller was disabled, four other gates would remain functional.

 Some sites may need to be self supporting, and we've found a three-posted structure provides all the support needed.

-Any site that must observe and report water levels must have accurate datum information.
+Any site that has to observe and report accurate water levels should have precise elevation data.
 Survey information must be available at or near the site, so that staff gauges can be calibrated to represent precise levels.
-The data logger system will have to be set to these observed levels when maintenance is performed.
+The elevation data in the monitoring or control system should be set to these observed levels when maintenance is performed.

 Here are many other pictures of various systems and configurations to review.